 Tax season can get complicated when you file taxes as a business owner.
 If you use your personal credit with your business expenses, then you will have to go through your statements and determine what a personal expense was and what was a business expense, which can be a daunting process.
 It can also open you up to potential legal issues or financial penalties if you make any errors.

 One benefit of avoiding using personal credit is that you can build business credit.
-Even though we don’t require you to have a good credit score when you apply for one of our small business loans, it’s always good practice to improve your credit score for future business transactions.
+Even though we don’t require you to have a good credit score when you apply for one of our small business funding, it’s always good practice to improve your credit score for future business transactions.

 If you’re starting a business with limited funding, you still have many possibilities to consider to get your business off the ground.
 At SharpShooter Funding©, we help our clients with small businesses get started by providing them with convenient, flexible, and fast funding solutions.